-- a religious spirit appropriate to the candidate's age indicating a missionary calling - active participation in the life of the Church as evidenced by involvement in a local parish or other volunteer service projects - willingness to live in an intercultural environment - sound physical and mental health - ability to accept responsibility - a sense of purpose in life - social skills appropriate to the candidate's age - the capacity for and a demonstrated pattern of lived celibacy for an appropriate period discernment and admissions processes.
+- a religious spirit appropriate to the candidate's age indicating a missionary calling - active participation in the life of the Church as evidenced by involvement in a local parish or other volunteer service projects - willingness to live in an intercultural environment - sound physical and mental health - ability to accept responsibility - a sense of purpose in life - social skills appropriate to the candidate's age - the capacity for and a demonstrated pattern of lived celibacy for an appropriate period

+Pre-Screening of SVD Candidates: A candidate for the Divine Word Missionaries (SVD) who contacts the College regarding admission is assigned a Vocation Director.
+The Vocation Director maintains contact with the candidate from this initial stage through the discernment and admissions processes.
 In most cases the Vocation Director visits the candidate at his home, invites the candidate to visit the College, and interviews the candidate.
 The Vocation Director is guided by the Constitutions of the Society of the Divine Word (Const.
 511.4) and looks for positive indicators for each of the characteristics listed above.
 A serious deficiency in one category can jeopardize admission.
 The candidate's age and experience may affect the degree to which he demonstrates these characteristics.
-If the Vocation Director is convinced that the candidate is serious and is likely to meet the criteria as previously outlined, the Vocation Director offers the candidate application materials.
+If the Vocation Director is convinced that the candidate is serious and is likely to meet the criteria as previously outlined, the Vocation Director offers the candidate an application to Divine Word College.
 The ensuing application procedures are designed to gather sufficient information about the candidate so the Admissions Committee can make an informed decision of the candidate's suitability for admission to the appropriate academic and religious formation programs at Divine Word College.